rywible/wrela6/docs/design/compiler-pipeline-design.md

   means serious proof checking should happen after monomorphization and layout facts exist
-- the platform primitive and compiler-runtime boundaries must be small and explicit enough that a replacement standard library cannot accidentally rely on compiler magic
+- the platform primitive and compiler-runtime boundaries must be small and explicit enough that custom ordinary source cannot accidentally rely on compiler magic
 - OptIR optimizations must preserve the authority of the checked fact packet;
   an optimization pass must not silently assume proof facts that were not certified or derived from certified facts by a checked pass invariant